HackYourFuture/curriculum/student-manual.md

 We highly recommend you: when you are studying, put your phone away and use your study time for studying only.
 Another app that can help you out: [Selfcontrol.](https://selfcontrolapp.com/) A bit of a contradiction, but it blocks the websites that distract you for the period that you want to be focussed.

-**Challenge number 2: Children and family**
+**Challenge number 2: Family, friends, kids, adults, etc**
 Many of us are not living by ourselves.
 You might have children, or family members asking for attention.
 The challenge here is to try and create a quiet space, where you will not be interrupted.
 Of course, this is not always possible if you are a parent.
 But perhaps you can ask your partner or a friend to keep an eye on your children at least for a few hours a day, while you go to a local library, or study in a quiet room at a friend’s house.
+Finding time to concentrate and to reach a study flow is crucial to your development as a professional.
+Same happens with being a good friend, a good husband/wife or father/mother.
+The best way to reach a balance there is to plan your time properly.

 If you're struggling to find that 'flow', please contact your classmentor for some extra help!
+You can also look for resources online or ask colleagues how they do it.
+Having a well structured week is a challenge to most, but it really helps!

 ## 2.6 Life happens <a name="life"></a>
-At HackYourFuture we know we expect a lot.
-You are learning things that many of our teachers spent 5 years studying in a fraction of that time.
-You will need to devote a huge part of your life to the curriculum in a usually less than ideal learning environment.
-Sometimes life will get in the way of this and there is no shame in admitting that you need help.
+HackYourFuture is VERY demanding.
+You will be learning years of content in just a fraction of that time.
+You will need to devote a huge part of your year to the curriculum in a (usually) less than ideal learning environment.
+Sometimes life will 'get in the way' of this and when that happens remember: There is no shame in admitting that you need help!

-We are here to assist in any way we can, please let your class mentor know as soon as things get too much or something happens that will mean you won't be able to put in the time and/or effort that is needed.
-There are many ways we can help you out, either by providing some extra support from a mentor or from a life coach or by giving you a break.
-We want you to succeed and letting us know what is going on beforehand will always work out better for all of us.
-We are working towards the same goal!
+We are here to support you in any way we can.
+Please let your class mentor know as soon as things get too challenging for you or something happens that will mean you won't be able to put in the time and/or effort that is required for you to keep up.
+There are many ways we can help you out, either by providing some extra support from a one-on-one mentor or from a life coach or by giving you a break.
+WE WANT YOU TO SUCCEED and letting us know what is going on beforehand will always work out better for all of us.
+Do not forget that we are in this together!

 # Final thoughts <a name="thoughts"></a>

-As of March 2021, over 180 students graduated from our program.
+As of May 2021, over 180 students graduated from our program.
 Over 85% are working in the IT sector, within three months after graduation.
 In other words, HackYourFuture works.

 However, throughout your HYF course and your career as a programmer, you will control your own fate.